 Ocean Engineering and Supply Chain Management Education and Research at COE and Mays Business School

 Opened in 1876 as Texas' first public institution of higher learning, Texas A&M University is a research-intensive flagship university with 38,000-plus undergraduates and more than 9,000 graduate students studying in over 250 degree programs in 10 colleges.
 Students can join any of 800 student organizations and countless activities ranging from athletics and recreation to professional and community service events.
 But there's more than just numbers that make up the Aggie experience.
-There's access to world-class research programs and award-winning faculty.
-There are opportunities to learn in and out of the classroom whether through technology or through one of our branch campuses or international study centers.

 At Texas A&M, students have a wealth of opportunity to pursue their lifelong career goals.
 Many of Texas A&M's degree programs are ranked in the top 10 nationally.
 With a comprehensive selection of majors and numerous extracurricular activities to hone their skills in academics, leadership and public service, a college experience at Texas A&M results in highly sought-after graduates and solid world citizens.
 With more than 120 undergraduate degree programs and more than 240 master's and PhD programs to choose from, the university enrolls one of the 10 largest student bodies in the nation - and the largest outside a major metropolitan area.
 Fall 2009 enrollment was a record 47,802, with a record 9,104 entering freshmen.